deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience.md

 "Why would they do that?"
 I asked, to make conversation as I prepared the official forms.

-"Article 227, paragraph 16 of the Galactic Treaty of Laws."
-He said, stretching out and rolling its head.
+"Article 227, paragraph 16 of the Galactic Treaty of Laws," He said, stretching out and rolling its head.
 His endoskeleton issued a loud clicking sound and he issued a sigh that my implant interpreted as pleasure.
 He laughed, a sound that served the exact same purpose as it did in mine, though this one was tinged with